winterofhell/fedora-42-optimizations/README.md

 - **v1.2** - Enhanced with monitoring tools and maintenance scripts
 - **v1.3** - Added NVIDIA drivers and performance guide and more
 - **v1.4** - Added AMD gpu tweaks section, corrected some text and updated full Russian translation
-- **v1.5** - Added a Quick Navigation section for better usability.
+- **v1.5** - Added a Quick Navigation section for better usability
+- **v1.6** - Changed from UKSMD to KSMD, more deeper cachyos kernel settings, etc

 -----